Transport to Gatwick Airport

 Gatwick railway station is directly linked to the South Terminal and is only a few minutes away from the North Terminal via a free transit train which runs every 3 minutes at peak times.

 Rail information and ticket desks can be found in the arrivals areas of both the North and South Terminal.

 You could save an average of 43% if you buy your train tickets to or from Gatwick Airport in advance with the trainline.
 Booking online rather than waiting until you get to the station saves you time and hassle as well as a lot of money!

 Thetrainline.com covers all the train companies in one place and has a unique fare finder to make sure you find the cheapest ticket available to you.
 They also have information on train times and routes to help you plan your journey.

-Gatwick Flyaway is a one month return ticket that allows up to 4 adults to travel for the price of 2 to Gatwick Airport.
+Gatwick Flyaway is a one-month return ticket that allows up to 4 adults to travel for the price of 2 to Gatwick Airport.
 Up to 4 children can then travel for £1 each when accompanying a group holding Flyaway tickets.
-This ticket is available from First Great Western Trains and is suitable for those travelling from destinations such as Surrey, Hampshire, Dorset, Oxfordshire, Thames Valley, amongst others.
-For more information call First Great Western Trains on 08457 000 125.
+This ticket is available from National Rail Enquiries and is suitable for those travelling from destinations such as Surrey, Hampshire, Dorset, Oxfordshire, Thames Valley, amongst others.
+For more information call National Rail Enquiries on 0800 022 3720.

 Gatwick Express is a non-stop service between London Victoria Station (Central London) and London Gatwick Airport which runs every 15 minutes.
 The journey takes 30 minutes (35 minutes on Sunday).